 However, it is not always possible to save the tooth, and this case, your dentist will extract it.
 In particularly bad cases, you may even need surgery to drain the abscess.

-It’s impossible to overemphasize the importance of getting proper treatment for an abscessed tooth.
+It’s impossible to overemphasize the importance of getting proper abscessed tooth symptoms and treatment.
 We are not exaggerating when we say that a dental abscess can kill.
 Fortunately, most people go for treatment before things get quite that bad.

 If you are experiencing any of the symptoms associated with an abscessed tooth, even if it is only a dull aching sensation, it’s best to listen to your body, realize that something isn’t right, and make a dental appointment as a matter of urgency.